tatsuya4649/dcolor/README.md

 dcolour is open-source package for Python.

-dcolour for easily modifying character output.
+dcolour for easily modifying charactor.

 ## Install